Learning Outcomes

 Duress by Threats

-Causation: The threat must be a direct cause of the defendant's criminal conduct.
+- Causation: The threat must be the direct cause of D committing the offence.
+D must have acted because of the threat.

 Duress of Circumstances